dmbarbour/glas/docs/GlasApps.md

 The runtime implements a key-value database API with both shared persistent and private in-memory data.
 The persistent database is configured externally and may include distributed databases.
 The database should implicitly support transactions, accelerated representations, and content-addressed storage for large values.

 Database keys integrate logic for persistence and access control.
-A basic key might be constructed as `sys.db.key(oldKey, sys.db.dir("foo"))`, while an in-memory key might use. `sys.db.key(fooKey, sys.db.memdir("bar"))`.
-We might understand `sys.db.memdir` as constructing an index value with the process lifespan (see *ephemeral types*).
-Regarding access control, it is feasible to design a directory structures involving hash preimages or zero-knowledge proofs.
+A basic key might be constructed as `sys.db.key(oldKey, sys.db.dir("foo"))`, while an in-memory key might use `sys.db.key(fooKey, sys.db.rtdir("bar"))`.
+We can understand `sys.db.rtdir` as constructing an index scoped to the runtime OS process lifespan (see *abstract types and lifespans*).
+Other constructors could accept an open file reference, modeling a temporary region.

+Regarding access control, it is feasible to model 'secure' directory structures involving HMAC bearer tokens or other cryptographic access tokens.
+Also, some keys may restrict read access or write access to data.
+But I don't intend to focus on this opportunity until much later.

 Supported data types should include variables, queues, and bags.
 These are simple to implement and have convenient behavior in context of concurrency, distribution, and network partitioning: